JFritzle/Mapsforge-for-QMapShack/README.md

 ### About
 QMapShack currently does not support local Mapsforge maps out of the box.
 Prebuilt Mapsforge maps are provided amongst others by [mapsforge.org](http://download.mapsforge.org) and [openandromaps.org](https://www.openandromaps.org).

-QMapShack however is able to handle maps provided as tiles by a [Tile Map Service](https://en.wikipedia.org/wiki/Tile_Map_Service) (TMS), which is mainly used by web mapping servers.
+QMapShack however is able to handle maps provided as tiles by a [Tile Map Service](https://en.wikipedia.org/wiki/Tile_Map_Service) (TMS), which is mainly used by web mapping tile servers.
 To make local Mapsforge maps nevertheless available within QMapShack, a local tile server can be set up to render these Mapsforge maps and to interact with QMapShack via TMS protocol.
-The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.
+The corresponding Mapsforge tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

 ### Graphical user interface
-This project’s intension is to easily let the user interactively and comfortably select the numerous available options of tile server.
+This project’s intension is to easily let the user interactively and comfortably select the numerous available options of Mapsforge tile server.
 In addition, option settings as well as position and font size of graphical user interface automatically get saved and restored.
-Tile server and QMapShack get started/restarted using these options without need to manually set up any configuration files.
+Mapsforge tile server and QMapShack get started/restarted using these options without need to manually set up any configuration files.

 Graphical user interface is a single script written in _Tcl/Tk_ scripting language and is executable on _Microsoft Windows_ and _Linux_ operating system.
 Language-neutral script file _Mapsforge-for-QMapShack.tcl_ requires an additional user settings file and at least one localized resource file.
 Additional files must follow _Tcl/Tk_ syntax rules too.

 User settings file is named _Mapsforge-for-QMapShack.ini_.
 A template file is provided.

 Resource files are named _Mapsforge-for-QMapShack.<locale\>_, where _<locale\>_ matches locale’s 2 lowercase letters ISO 639-1 code.
-English localized resource file _Mapsforge-for-QMapShack.en_ and German localized resource file _Mapsforge-for-QMapShack.de_ are provided.
+English localized resource file _Mapsforge-for-QMapShack.en_, French localized resource file _Mapsforge-for-QMapShack.fr_ and German localized resource file _Mapsforge-for-QMapShack.de_ are provided.
 Script can be easily localized to any other system’s locale by providing a corresponding resource file using English resource file as a template.

 Screenshot of graphical user interface:
 ![GUI_Windows](https://github.com/user-attachments/assets/461700db-a89f-4117-92db-bdfd5aa09e4a)